core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.04 (Changed) response.
 However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).

-Setting "initialize" to "true" is equivalent to having had a first publication with empty content.
+Using the "initialize" property is equivalent to having had a first publication with the initial content specified in that property.
 A follow-up publication from a publisher should result in a 2.04 response from the broker.

 If the request does not have an acceptable Content-format, e.g., as specified by the "topic-content-format" property in the topic configuration, the broker returns a 4.15 (Unsupported Content-Format) response.